danielsan80/minirace-gate/controller-box/README.md

 # MiniRace Gate Project: controller-box

-This subproject is the startlights mask for the startlights card.
+This subproject is the controller box.